fonimus/ssh-shell-spring-boot/README.md

 A `com.github.fonimus.ssh.shell.SshShellHelper` bean is provided in context to help for additional functionalities.

-You can either autowire it or inject it in constructor:
+You can either autowire it or inject it in a constructor:

 ```java
 import com.github.fonimus.ssh.shell.SshShellHelper;